zotoio/x-fidelity/README.md

 - **x-fidelity Infrastructure**: Servers for configuration and telemetry.
 - **External Services**: GitHub for repository interaction and optional OpenAI integration.
 - **Data Sources**: The files and dependencies that x-fidelity analyzes.

-## Intent and Purpose

-x-fidelity aims to streamline the process of maintaining code quality and consistency across projects.
-By providing a flexible, rule-based system, it allows teams to:

-- Enforce coding standards and best practices
-- Ensure consistent project structures
-- Maintain up-to-date dependencies
-- Catch potential issues early in the development process
-- Integrate advanced code analysis using AI (via OpenAI)

-The tool is designed to be highly customizable, allowing teams to define their own archetypes, rules, and checks tailored to their specific needs and tech stacks.

-## Key Features

-- **Flexible Archetype System**: Define custom project archetypes with specific rules and configurations.
-- **Customizable Rules**: Create and apply rules for various aspects of your codebase.
-- **Directory Structure Validation**: Ensure your project follows a predefined directory structure.
-- **Dependency Version Checking**: Verify that your project uses up-to-date dependencies.
-- **Content Analysis**: Search for specific patterns or strings within your codebase.
-- **Remote Configuration**: Fetch configurations from a remote server for centralized management.
-- **OpenAI Integration**: Leverage AI for advanced code analysis and suggestions.
-- **Extensible Architecture**: Easily add new operators, facts, and rules to suit your needs.

 ## Installation